Coherent Introduces PowerLine - GuruFocus.com

-PITTSBURGH, June 15, 2023 (GLOBE NEWSWIRE) -- Coherent Corp. (: COHR), a leader in industrial lasers, today introduced the PowerLine FL series of fiber laser subsystems that are fully integrated, easy to install, and simple to operate for precision welding and cutting.
+PITTSBURGH, June 20, 2023 (GLOBE NEWSWIRE) -- Coherent Corp. (: COHR), a leader in industrial lasers, today introduced the PowerLine PS 30 picosecond laser markers for corrosion-resistant black marking and precision micromachining in medical device manufacturing.

-Lasers are replacing conventional tools at a growing pace for a wide range of precision manufacturing applications from automotive, including electric vehicles, to consumer goods and home appliances.
-This is driving the demand for cost-efficient, fully configured, simple to integrate subsystems that offer a compelling cost of ownership model.
-The new PowerLine FL series greatly minimizes capital expenditures with new lower output power options that excel at a wide range of precision welding and cutting applications.
+The growing requirement for permanent black marking on medical devices that is unaffected by passivation and autoclave cycling is driving the demand for laser technology that is efficient, reliable, and cost-effective.
+The PowerLine PS 30, with its high average power, performs black marking and micromachining tasks rapidly, greatly improving production throughput and cost of ownership while maintaining very high reliability.

-“Customers look to Coherent for a broad range of capabilities that they can trust and rely on for the long term,” said Dr. Alexander Roth, Vice President and Managing Director, Laser Systems Business Unit.
-“They have confidence in our ability to configure solutions tailored to their exact requirements and in the most cost-effective way.
-They also know that they can depend on our service and support network to turn up their manufacturing lines in a short amount of time.”
+“Traceability in medical device manufacturing is critical, which is why black marking must meet stringent requirements for readability and durability,” said Dr. Alexander Roth, Vice President and Managing Director, Laser Systems Business Unit.
+“Using laser technology for marking and micromachining enables production scaling while maintaining a high level of quality when volumes are growing rapidly.
+The PowerLine PS 30 provides customers with a quick return on investment.
+Furthermore, the subsystem is extremely simple to integrate and operate, which enables our customers to maximize labor efficiency.”

 Coherent supports its customers through customized service agreements that are backed by a global service network staffed with factory-trained service engineers.
 Through Coherent Labs, Coherent collaborates with its customers to anticipate and solve their most difficult manufacturing challenges.